EUR-Lex Access to European Union law

 This document is an excerpt from the EUR-Lex website

-Specifically, it is the principle whereby the EU does not take action (except in the areas that fall within its exclusive competence), unless it is more effective than action taken at national, regional or local level.
+Specifically, it is the principle whereby the EU does not take action (except in the areas that fall within its exclusive jurisdiction), unless it is more effective than action taken at the national, regional or local level.

-It is closely linked to the principle of proportionality, which requires that any action by the EU should not go beyond what is necessary to achieve the aims of the Treaties.
+It is closely linked to the principle of proportionality, which requires that any action taken by the EU not go beyond what is necessary to achieve the aims of the treaties.
+Another related principle, the principle of conferral, states that any policy areas not explicitly agreed in the treaties by all EU Member States remain in their domain.

-In the case of a breach of the principle of subsidiarity, the Committee of the Regions or EU Member States may refer an adopted act directly to the Court of Justice of the EU.
+In the event of a breach of the principle of subsidiarity, the European Committee of the Regions or Member States may refer an adopted act directly to the Court of Justice of the European Union.

 SEE ALSO